• Skip to primary navigation

 As mentioned earlier, when you decide to end the Point HEI, you will pay Point the money you were given for the shares in your property and their prescribed percentage of the change in value of the home.
 This is how they potentially earn a profit.

-Since Point is a Fintech company, it uses several algorithms which allow the company to know how much your home is likely to appreciate over the next 30 years.
+Since Point is a fintech company, it uses several algorithms which allow the company to know how much your home is likely to appreciate over the next 30 years.

 Risk Adjustments

-Honestly, we're not fans of this risk adjustment.
+Still, we're not fans of this risk adjustment.
 The odds are already in Point's favor that it will earn a profit on its investment in your home due to the fact that home values tend to rise over time.
 But Point stacks the deck even further its own favor by adjusting your home's initial value to 75-80% of its appraised value.

 Investments In Rental Properties